Home Readiness & Self-Reliance preparednessbackyardskeptic

 The case for it

-The good version is quieter.
+The useful version is quieter.
 A more useful backyard can:

 That is enough.
-It does not have to be a revolution to be valuable.
+It does not have to be a revolution to be useful.

 What makes a guide worth buying

-The right resource in this category should not promise a new identity.
-It should help you make better decisions with your actual yard, actual climate, and actual tolerance for maintenance.
+The right backyard guide should not promise a new identity.
+It should help you make better decisions with your actual yard, climate, and tolerance for maintenance.

-That is why The Self-Sufficient Backyard works better for this site than more theatrical preparedness offers.
+That is why The Self-Sufficient Backyard works better here than more theatrical preparedness offers.
 It fits the kind of person who wants to become more capable without becoming extreme.

 Who should skip it